Share:

 When the matter does come before the Court again, the parties will then have an opportunity that same day to negotiate a settlement of the matter with the assistance of a Registrar of the Court.

-The parties are not required to come face to face during negotiations at the Conference. in the Registrar conducts “shuttle mode” negotiations to ensure the victim’s safety and privacy.
+The parties are not required to come face to face during negotiations at the Conference.
+The Registrar can conduct “shuttle mode” negotiations to ensure the victim’s safety and privacy.
 The victim is able to bring a support person.

 The settlement reached may include consent Family Violence Orders, Consent Orders without admissions, undertakings or no future orders at all.